 What happens in a treatment?

-Your treatment will always begin with a detailed case history.
+Your first treatment will always begin with a detailed case history.
 This is necessary to find out more about the cause of your problem and, more importantly, whether we can help you or whether your problem requires refferal to a G.P.
 (Later treatments only require a brief discussion of your symptom progression.)

 Your osteopath will then require you to undress down to your underwear so they can see how well your spine, skeleton and muscles appear to be working together.
 In this way, your osteopath can make a treatment plan tailored to your individual problem.
 (Some female patients may prefer to wear shorts during treatment.)